 New York provides nearly all services allowed by the Federal Government and other services as authorized through Federal waivers.
-The approximately 6.3 million individuals who are enrolled in Medicaid are served by a vast network of eligible health care providers or through managed care contracts with specific health plans.
+The approximately 6.2 million individuals who are enrolled in Medicaid are served by a vast network of eligible health care providers or through managed care contracts with specific health plans.
 Roughly three-quarters of the State's Medicaid recipients are enrolled in managed care plans, while the balance access services on a fee-for-service basis.
-Currently, all New York State counties plus NYC participate in mandatory enrollment of Medicaid recipients in managed care plans, except for populations that cannot be enrolled in managed care.
+Currently, all New York State counties plus NYC participate in mandatory enrollment of Medicaid recipients in managed care plans, except for populations that are exempt.